-This course introduces the fundamental of physical principles that govern the properties and behavior of chemical systems.
-Three important are introduced: thermodynamics, electrochemical systems and kinetics.
+This course introduces the fundamentals of physical principles that govern the properties and behavior of chemical systems.
+Three important aspects are introduced: thermodynamics, electrochemical systems and kinetics.
 In thermodynamics, students will learn the interrelationship of various equilibrium properties of the system and its changes in processes.
-In electrochemical systems, electric potential that lead to the determination thermodynamic properties in the electrochemical cells will be discussed.
+In electrochemical systems, electric potential that leads to the determination of thermodynamic properties in the electrochemical cells will be discussed.
 In kinetics, rate processes of chemical reactions, diffusion, adsorption and molecular collisions are included.